Top 5 Tips for a Memorable LinkedIn Headshot

-Make sure you’re well lit, but avoid direct overhead lighting or harsh lighting, as these features will detract away from the photo.
-(Imagine those white, bright fluorescent lights in your high school cafeteria.)
+Make sure you’re well lit, but avoid direct overhead lighting or harsh lighting (imagine those white, bright fluorescent lights in your high school cafeteria).

 Employers want to see that you are a good fit for the position, and whether you like it or not, they will judge you based on your attire.

-An additional tip: Don’t wear busy patterns and try to wear dark tones, because dark tones will make your face pop!
+An additional tip: Avoid busy patterns, and try to wear dark tones because dark tones will make your face pop.
 You want people to remember your face, not your clothes!

-As much as you want to show you are a serious professional, Welch recommends smiling in your LinkedIn profile.
-(Plus, who says that you have to look like a Looney Tunes character by letting a little sunshine come through your photo without looking like a Looney Tunes character.
+We know you you want to show you are a serious professional, but Welch still recommends smiling in your LinkedIn profile.
+We’re confident you can let a little sunshine come through your photo without looking like a Looney Tunes character.

 The theory is this: would you rather meet an intimidating, serious person or a friendly, smiling person?
 Recruiters will see that your smile could positively contribute to the workplace!

 LinkedIn gives so many pixels to display that wonderful face of yours.
-Do not take the picture too far away, and make sure to crop your photo well.
+Do not take the picture from too far away, and make sure to crop your photo well.